 There are different requirements that need to be met for the PMP® and CAPM® certifications.
 You must ensure that all the requirements before submitting your final application.

 PMP® application requirements include one of the following:

 Category 1 -

 - 4,500 hrs of project management work experience in project initiation, planning, execution, monitoring and control, and closing processes, more than 3 years of non-overlapping project management experience

 - 7,500 hrs of project management work experience in project initiation, planning, execution, monitoring and control, closing processes. more than 5 years of non-overlapping project management experience

 Step 4 Create a study plan

 Recall your study habits from university and remember what worked or didn’t work for you.
 Create a study plan that will fit into your work and life schedule.
-There are many sites online sites that provide study guides for your reference.
+Taking a PMP® Certification Prep course is recommended for accelerating your study and also providing the required 35 hours of project management education to meet the PMI® application requirements.
+There are also many sites online sites that provide study guides for your reference.
 Be reasonable with the amount of studying you can do each day as there is a lot of material to cover for the exam.
 Remember to schedule in time to review and practice exams.